leonormes/retry/README.md

 const command = new Command(callAPIFn, argsAndPayload);
 ```

-Refactoring the above example to use the command pattern would look something like;
+Refactoring our original example to use the command pattern would look something like;

 ```typescript
 class ApiCommand<T, U> implements ICommand {